codeandcats/computer-says-no/README.md

 | { authToken: string }
 ```

-This makes it easy to check which result we got back when we call our login function:
+This makes it easy to check which result we got back when we call our login function (ignore the `alert` calls, this is just an example 😛).

 ```typescript
 import { isError } from 'computer-says-no';